MicrosoftDocs/dynamics365smb-docs/business-central/ai-overview.md

 This section explains the current limitations of AI-generated text capability provided by Copilot.

-- AI-generated text suggestions are in English only.
+- Suggestions are only available in specific languages.
 - Poor suggestions can result when vague or generic product names are used and specifics about an item are missing, like key attributes or a category.
 - Copilot is only supported on Business Central online, not private cloud environments or Business Central on-premises environments.
 - Copilot isn't supported through connections to your own Azure OpenAI Service resource in your Azure subscription.